 There are a lot of international people living in Greece.
-For EU citizens, it is relatively easy to move here regardless of whether you are self-employed, seeking work, or hoping to retire in Greece.
+It is relatively easy for EU citizens to move here regardless of whether you are self-employed, seeking work, or hoping to retire in Greece.

 European citizens do not need visas to spend a few months hanging out in Greece or working remotely.
 If you intend on staying here for longer than three months, you should register with the local authorities and get yourself a residency permit (more on that below).

 Those who require a Schengen visa to visit Greece as a tourist can stay here for 90 days in each 180 day period.
 The process of moving to Greece is a little more difficult for those hoping to relocate from outside of Europe, but we will look at the options here.